-The adjustment events referred to in risk factor 3(h) (In certain circumstances, the Issuer may redeem the Notes (other than due to a mandatory automatic early redemption event) prior to their scheduled maturity.
-The Early Redemption Amount payable on such early redemption may be less than the issue price or the purchase price and investors may therefore lose some or all of their investment and may not be able to reinvest the proceeds in another investment offering a comparable return) include, in respect of Shares, Potential Adjustment Events and Extraordinary Events (as defined below).
-Potential Adjustment Events include (A) a sub-division, consolidation or re-classification of Shares, (B) an extraordinary dividend, (C) a call of Shares that are not fully paid-up, (D) a repurchase by the Share issuer, or an affiliate thereof, of the Shares, (E) a separation of rights from Shares or (F) any event having a dilutive or concentrative effect on the value of Shares.
+The adjustment events referred to in risk factor 3(i) include, in respect of Shares, Potential Adjustment Events and Extraordinary Events (as defined below).
+Potential Adjustment Events include (A) a sub-division, consolidation or reclassification of Shares, (B) an extraordinary dividend, (C) a call of Shares that are not fully paid-up, (D) a repurchase by the Share issuer, or an affiliate thereof, of the Shares, (E) a separation of rights from Shares or (F) any event having a dilutive or concentrative effect on the value of Shares.
 The Extraordinary Events include (1) a delisting of Shares on an exchange, (2) an insolvency or bankruptcy of the Issuer of the Shares, (3) a merger event entailing the consolidation of Shares with those of another entity, (4) a nationalisation of the Issuer of the Shares or transfer of Shares to a governmental entity, or (5) a tender offer or takeover offer that results in transfer of Shares to another entity.